Significant tree nomination

 Significant trees are outstanding trees that receive a higher level of protection because of their impressive size, age, rarity, ecological value or cultural and historical significance.
 A significant tree can be a single tree or a group of trees and may be on private or public land.

-If you think a tree should be recognised for its outstanding qualities – whether it’s in your garden, someone else’s garden, on a nature strip, or in a public park – you can nominate for it for assessment.
+If you believe a tree should be recognised for its outstanding qualities, whether it is located in your garden, someone else’s garden, on a nature strip, or in a public park, you can nominate it for assessment.

-Nominating a tree provides potential to promote, share and protect trees that are believed to be significant and owners of properties where significant trees are located play an important role caring for valuable community assets.
+Nominating a tree helps promote, share, and protect trees that are considered significant.
+Property owners and community members play an important role in caring for these valuable assets.

 What will having a tree declared significant mean?